xionxiao/kantv/README-qnn.md

 - 2024.4.26
   - refine PR according to coding stye and pricinples of upstream ggml community
   - add command line test using <a href="https://github.com/ggerganov/llama.cpp/blob/master/tests/test-backend-ops.cpp">test-backend-ops.cpp</a>
-  - refine PR according comments from reviewer
+  - refine PR according to comments from reviewer

 - 2024.4.24
   - a very beginning <a href="https://github.com/ggerganov/llama.cpp/pull/6869">PR to upstream ggml community</a>
-  - data path works fine as expected with whisper.cpp and llama.cpp using QNN backend and verified on both low-end and high-end Android phones based on Qualcomm mobile SoC
+  - data path works fine as expected by <a href="https://github.com/ggerganov/llama.cpp/pull/7641">a workaround approach which not accepted by the author of ggml backend subsystem</a> with whisper.cpp and llama.cpp using QNN backend and verified on both low-end and high-end Android phones based on Qualcomm mobile SoC
   - Support OPs
     - GGML_OP_ADD
     - GGML_OP_MUL